 Each of Hawaii's islands has something different to offer if you're willing to venture away from the larger resorts.
 One of the best ways to really get under the skin of this archipelago is on a fly-drive tour.

 The Hawaiians' laid-back attitude to life extends to their driving, and you'll often see them cruising along past the coconut and pineapple shacks that line the roads.
 Couple this with an almost non-existent public transport network and it soon becomes obvious why a self-drive in Hawaii can be a very rewarding experience.

-Hawaii Big Island, the largest and youngest of the islands, is home to the Volcanoes National Park, and is one of the very few places you can witness molten lava steaming into the ocean.
+The island of Hawai'i, the largest and youngest of the islands, is home to the Volcanoes National Park, and is one of the very few places you can witness molten lava steaming into the ocean.
 The island is dominated by Mauna Kea, technically the tallest mountain in the world, and the visitor centre at around 2,700 metres offers some of the best stargazing in the world.